cloudmesh/technologies/chapters/tech/giraph.md

 phase, the results are written back to the file [@www-apachegiraphyoutube].

 One of the famous examples of Apache Giraph for graph processing would be Google's web graph.
-Each page represents a node, and the link connecting web pages to the page itself is considered to be an edge.
-Every page(node) is then ranked using its popularity and importance in the graph.
-Another example would be the recommendation engines from Linkedin or Facebook websites.
+Where each page represents a node, and the link connecting web pages to the page itself is considered to be an edge.
+Every page is then ranked using its popularity and importance in the graph.
+Another example would be the recommendation engines from social media platforms such as Facebook.
 In those platforms, each profile gets created from an individual's browsing history and interests.
 The engine then generates recommendations with other individuals who have similar interests and